ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 $$ K = (A_{Ash} + A_{Bruce} + ... + A_{Zeus}) + (B_{Ash} + B_{Bruce} + ... + B_{Zeus} $$

 What does this measure?
-This sum tells us how many total shift preference matches there were for an acceptable schedule accross all RAs and all 27 days.
+This sum tells us how many total shift preference matches there were for an acceptable schedule across all RAs and all 27 days.

 Let's make one slight modification to this function before we define our Soft Constraint.
-In the above function we are weigting matches for ON shifts the same as matches for IN shifts.
+In the above function we are weighting matches for ON shifts the same as matches for IN shifts.
 But, in reality, we would value a match for an ON shift more than one for an IN shift.
 This is because matching an ON shift alleviates some stress by virtue of having the shift on a more ideal day.
 We will thus use the following modified function, $K'$:

 $$ K' = 2 \times (A_{Ash} + A_{Bruce} + ... + A_{Zeus}) + (B_{Ash} + B_{Bruce} + ... + B_{Zeus} $$